yoshimasa-katayama/BLP/README.md

 * `blp_nfp_joint.R` estimates demand and supply jointly using the nested fixed point algorithm.
 * `blp_merger.R` conducts a counterfactual merger analysis.
 * `blp_mpec.R` estimates demand using the mathematical program with equilibrium constraints algorithm.
+* `blp_mpec_joint.R` estimates demand and supply jointly using the mathematical program with equilibrium constraints algorithm.